nayar-900/RISC-V-Processor/README.md

 # RISC-V 5-Stage Pipelined Processor (RV32I) – Verilog Implementation

-This project is a complete implementation of a 5-stage pipelined **RISC-V RV32I** processor using **Verilog HDL**.
+This project completely implements a 5-stage pipelined **RISC-V RV32I** processor using **Verilog HDL**.
 Designed as part of a university Computer Architecture Lab, it simulates the fundamental operation of a modern pipelined CPU, including **hazard detection**, **forwarding**, **memory interfacing**, and **basic control signal logic**.

 ---

 ## Features

-- ✅ **Fully Modular Design** – Each stage of the pipeline and its logic are implemented in separate Verilog modules for clarity and reuse.
+- ✅ **Fully Modular Design** – Each pipeline stage and its logic are implemented in separate Verilog modules for clarity and reuse.
 - ✅ **Instruction Support (RV32I):**
   - **R-type:** `add`, `sub`, `and`, `or`, `xor`, `sll`, `srl`, `sra`, `slt`
   - **I-type:** `addi`, `andi`, `ori`, `xori`, `slti`, `slli`, `srli`, `srai`